directus/directus/.changeset/tired-papers-speak.md

 "docs": patch
 ---

-Explain where to generate static tokens in authentication reference.
+Added explaination about where to generate static tokens in authentication reference